widelands/widelands/doc/sphinx/source/tutorial.rst

    include "scripting/coroutine.lua"

-   function print_a_word(word)
+   function print_a_word(word)         -- this function is a coroutine
-      while true do
+      while true do                    -- run this loop forever print(word)
-         print(word)
-         sleep(1000)         -- always sleep a bit, otherwise the system got stuck end end
+         sleep(1000)                   -- important call, see the note below end end

-   run(print_a_word, "Hello World!")
+   run(print_a_word, "Hello World!")   -- calling the coroutine with an argument

 If you put this code into our ``init.lua`` file from the earlier example, you will see "Hello World!" begin printed every second on the console.
 Let's digest this example.
 The first line imports the :doc:`autogen_auxiliary_coroutine` script from the auxiliary Lua library that comes bundled with widelands.
-We use two functions from this in the rest of the code, namly :func:`sleep` and :func:`run`.
+We use two functions from this in the rest of the code, namely :func:`sleep` and :func:`run`.

 Then we define a simple function :func:`print_a_word` that takes one argument